jarydknight/employee-tracker/README.md

   ## Contributing

-  To contribute to this project fork the repositorym, make the changes you desire then open a pull request.
+  To contribute to this project fork the repository, make the changes you desire then open a pull request.

   ---